 N.H.
-HUMAN RESOURCES –Many employees view the human relations or personnel department of a company as the safe place to go to tell their story.
+HUMAN RESOURCES –Many employees view the human relations or personnel department of a company as a safe place to go to tell their story.
 They get a nodding friendly reception and are told they appreciate the employee coming in and telling them about the conduct of Joe, Bill or whoever the harasser may be.

 The reality is that HR works for management and essentially has the job of shooting the wounded.
 So, by the time you get back to your work station your boss has already learned that you ratted him out and you’re getting the cold shoulder as well as reassigned interesting new complex projects, on a timeline you can’t meet.
 Then it goes toward your performance reviews which suddenly become dramatically lousy.